christianacca/web-api-starter/tools/azurite/README.md

 This version is required to support Azure Storage API version 2025-07-05 used by .NET 10 Azure Storage SDKs.

+> [!IMPORTANT]
+> Current local Azure Functions startup may issue storage requests using a newer API version than Azurite recognizes.
+> The local startup script in this repo uses `--skipApiVersionCheck` for that reason.
+> Keep Azurite updated, but do not expect upgrading alone to remove this specific startup failure.

 ## Install and run (for command-line)

 ### Install